jsmoriss/jsm-user-locale/readme.txt

 **Developer Filters**

-To exclude the "User Locale" menu item from the front-end toolbar menu, *and ignore the user locale / language preference in the front-end webpage*, add the following to your functions.php file:
+To exclude the "User Locale" menu item from the front-end toolbar menu, *and ignore the user locale / language preference in the front-end webpage*, add the following filter hook to your functions.php file:

 `
 add_filter( 'jsm_user_locale_front_end', '__return_false' );